 Many extension filers admit to caring more about filing before October vs. making sure they get every single deduction.
 Don’t forget, adding up the small stuff can make a huge impact.

-The State Sales Tax deduction is a tax deduction that gives you the opportunity to choose between deducting state and local income taxes on large purchases or state income taxes.
+The State and Local Sales Tax deduction is a tax deduction that gives you the opportunity to choose between deducting state and local income taxes on large purchases or state income taxes.

 If you live in a state with zero income tax (South Dakota, Washington, Alaska, Texas, Nevada, Florida, and Wyoming) then this is your chance to deduct state and local sales tax since you won’t have any state income taxes to deduct.
-Unless Congress votes to extend this tax provision, then 2011 is the last time you will be able to take advantage of this tax savings.
+Even if you pay state taxes your state and local sales tax paid on large purchases may outweigh your state taxes giving you a bigger tax deduction.

 Student Loan Interest

-If you made student loan payments on qualified student loans, the interest portion up to $2,500 is tax deductible.
+If you made student loan payments on qualified student loans, the interest portion up to $2,500 may be tax deductible.

 You can even deduct your student loan interest if your parents are making your payments as long as they are not claiming you as a dependent.
 According to the IRS, the payments may be looked at as a financial gift from your parents.